Home > Eating In > Entrees > Mom’s Italian Gravy

 Bolognese, Ragu, and Gravy – What’s the Difference?

-When it comes to pasta sauces, bolognese, ragu, and gravy are all tomato-based and contain meat.
-There will be many variations of all three and debates on how they are prepared and the true differences.
-A quick search of the internet will turn up different styles from Naples, Umbria, Tuscany, Romagna, Lazio… just about any region of Italy with a distinct cultural heritage.
-The descriptions below are only a rough approximation, and of course, recipe variations are unique to each family.
+Pasta sauces, such as bolognese, ragu, and gravy, are tomato-based and contain meat.
+There will be many variations of all three, debates on how they are prepared, and the true differences.
+A quick internet search will turn up different styles from Naples, Umbria, Tuscany, Romagna, Lazio, and just about any region of Italy with a distinct cultural heritage.
+The descriptions below are only a rough approximation, and recipe variations are unique to each family.

 Bolognese is a type of ragu that originated from Bolognia and uses finely diced meat and vegetables.
-The vegetables (typically onion, carrots, and celery) are cooked in butter instead of olive oil until they are soft.
-The meat along with beef broth, crushed tomatoes, and milk for creaminess is added.
+The vegetables (typically onion, carrots, and celery) are cooked in butter instead of olive oil until soft.
+The meat, along with beef broth, crushed tomatoes, and milk for creaminess, is added.
 The sauce is allowed to simmer for several hours before being served with pasta.

-Sunday Gravy or Italian Gravy is also a ragu but instead of ground or chopped meat they tend to use large chunks of red meat, sausages, and meatballs.
-Technically there is no Italian word for gravy and the origin of gravy came from Italian immigrants trying to assimilate.
-The meat in Italian gravy is typically neck bones and whole sausages that are browned before the vegetables are cooked and the tomato paste and stock are added.
-Gravy is best when allowed to simmer all day which allows the meat to release its flavors.
+Sunday Gravy, or Italian Gravy, is also a ragu, but instead of ground or chopped meat, they tend to use large chunks of red meat, sausages, and meatballs.
+Technically, there is no Italian word for gravy, and the origin came from Italian immigrants trying to assimilate.
+The beef in Italian gravy typically consists of neck bones and whole sausages browned before the vegetables are cooked and the tomato paste and stock are added.
+Gravy is best when allowed to simmer all day, allowing the meat to release its flavors.

 Key Ingredients and Substitutions

-This list reflects my family tradition, and a true Sunday gravy can utilize any type of bone in pork you have in the freezer.
+This list reflects my family tradition and a true Sunday gravy can utilize any bone in pork you have in the freezer.

 In the printable recipe below, you can find a complete list of ingredients and measurements.